kligarski/mafia-the-party-game/README.md

 Web application for the party game Mafia (also known as Werewolf).
 Its purpose is to help the moderator, rather than replace their role completely.

-Created with Django and React.
+Created with Django and Svelte.